 University accomplishments during Chancellor Wrighton’s tenure include a more than two-fold increase in undergraduate applications, more than 350 new endowed professorships for faculty, a redesigned Arts & Sciences curriculum, newly created programs in biomedical engineering, public health, American culture studies, and completion of more than 50 new buildings for Arts & Sciences, business, design and visual arts, engineering, law, medicine, social work and residential life.

 Two major, multiyear fundraising initiatives were conducted during Chancellor Wrighton’s tenure.
 In 1998 the university publicly launched a billion-dollar campaign to build resources for student scholarships, professorships, other endowed program support and new buildings.
 The campaign continued through 2004, surpassed its goal, and raised more than $1.55 billion.
-The current capital campaign – Leading Together: The Campaign for Washington University – will build on the university’s strong history and further evolve its global leadership by focusing on strengthening the university’s impact in four key areas: preparing the leaders of tomorrow, advancing human health, inspiring innovation and entrepreneurship, and enhancing the quality of life.
-The Leading Together Campaign was publicly launched in October 2012 and will conclude in June 2018.
-The Campaign has already exceeded its $2.5 billion goal with more than $2.7 billion realized.
+The most recent capital campaign ― Leading Together: The Campaign for Washington University ― has built on the University’s strong history and has further evolved its global leadership by focusing on strengthening the University’s impact in four key areas: preparing the leaders of tomorrow, advancing human health, inspiring innovation and entrepreneurship, and enhancing the quality of life.
+The Leading Together Campaign was publicly launched in October 2012 and concluded in June 2018.
+The Campaign exceeded its $2.2 billion dollar goal with more than $3.3 billion realized.